isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 “You fool!
 Don’t be spoiled.”

-Dad.
-Kishimoto slapped my cheek.
+The dorm father Kishimoto slapped my cheek.

 ## Slender Hands

 It was June 1958, and I was in the third grade of junior high school.
 Ms. Tokuda Setsuko, the Japanese teacher, entered the classroom with a flushed face.

 “Big news!
 Big news to tell you!
-Mr. Yasunari Kawabata, the author of ‘Izu no Odoriko’ (The Dancing Girl of Izu), will be here in Airakuen the day after tomorrow!”
+Mr.Kawabata Yasunari, the author of ‘Izu no Odoriko’ (The Dancing Girl of Izu), will be here in Airakuen the day after tomorrow!”

 Ms. Setsuko was a new graduate teacher who was assigned to our school at the beginning of the new school year.
-During classes, she would often become confused and be tearful in response to my nasty questions.
-I wondered what had happened to the way she looked so excited today, in contrast to her gloomy mood when she entered the classroom these days.
+In classes, she would often become confused and be tearful in response to my nasty questions.
+I wondered what had happened to make he looked so excited today, in contrast to her gloomy mood when she entered the classroom in these days.

 I had good reason to be unkind to her.
 In April, at the same time with her assignment to our school, all the patient assistant teachers left the school.